Facts and FAQ about my route

-Like the lodging situation, details will work themselves out along the way.
-I only have a vague idea of how I’ll be replacing the 5,000+ calories I’ll be burning each day on my bike.
-I foresee a lot of diners, local fast food joints, ice cream, grocery store stops, trail snacks, and hearty camp meals.
+Like the lodging situation, details worked themselves out along the way.
+I only had a vague idea of how I’d be replacing the 5,000+ calories I’d be burning each day on my bike.
+My diet became an opportunistic mix of diners, convenience stores, local fast food joints, ice cream, grocery store stops, trail snacks, and lots of pie.

-The cost of dining out can add up quickly, so I’ll aim for a ratio of at least two self-cooked meals for every restaurant meal.
+The cost of dining out can add up quickly, so my goal was a ratio of at least two self-cooked meals for every restaurant meal.
 Thing is, I’m no expert at camp cooking.
-Here’s my chance to widen my repertoire of what can be concocted over a tiny backpacking burner with limited fuel, ingredients, and cookware.
+I don’t get very creative about what can be concocted over a tiny backpacking burner with limited fuel, ingredients, and cookware.
 By the second half of the ride, I was hardly using my camp stove at all, relying almost entirely on readymade food from grocery stores, convenience stores and restaurants.

 The unspoken question about this adventure is how I’m paying for it.
 No, I’m not being subsidized by any family fortune, legal settlement, or Kickstarter campaign.
 Yes, I quit my full-time job to do this for at least four months.
 I’m also quitting all the gigs and side hustles I accumulated over the past year.